spartansw/okapi-worldserver-components/README.md

 WSSDK Compatibility and Java Versions
 -------------------------------------
-This code was developed and tested against the WSSDK 10.4 SDK, however it should be expected to work on most 10.x versions of WorldServer (and possibly even 9.x), due to the stability of the WSSDK.
+This code was developed and tested against the WSSDK 11.4 SDK, however it should be expected to work on most 11.x versions of WorldServer, due to the stability of the WSSDK.
 You will need to update the `ws.version` property in the root `pom.xml` to match the version you are compiling against.

-All Okapi releases since M24 require Java 7 or later, so these components must be deployed to a WorldServer instance running Java 7 or later.
+All Okapi releases since M36 require Java 8 or later, so these components must be deployed to a WorldServer instance running Java 8 or later.

 Building
 --------